 This course introduces students to selected monuments of painting, sculpture, and architecture and to basic trends and concepts in the history of art.
 Examples are drawn from a wide range of periods and cultures.
 Students are introduced to aspects of visual analysis, historical context, and problems of interpretation.
 Participants engage in discussions centered around slide presentations, videos, and, most importantly, field trips.

 One of the objectives of the course is to consider how the way art is displayed can enhance or detract from its power.
-To this end the class visits the Metropolitan Museum of Art, the Hispanic Society, the Cloisters, the Frick Collection, the Guggenheim Museum, and the Museum of Modern Art.
+To this end the class visits sites such as the Metropolitan Museum of Art, the Hispanic Society, the Cloisters, the Frick Collection, the Guggenheim Museum, and the Museum of Modern Art.

 What is Architecture?